An Oversimplification of Her Beauty

-An Oversimplification of Her Beauty is a 2012 American semi-animated romantic comedy-drama film, directed by Terence Nance in his feature directorial debut.
+An Oversimplification of Her Beauty is a 2012 American animated romantic comedy drama film written and directed by Terence Nance in his feature directorial debut.
 The film follows a quixotic artist who, when stood up by an attractive woman, makes a film about it and shows it to her.
 The film was adapted from Nance's 2006 short film, How Would You Feel?.
 It premiered at the 2012 Sundance Film Festival and has received generally positive reviews from critics.

 Synopsis

 When a young man (Terence Nance) is stood up on a date by a beautiful woman (Namik Minter), he begins to wonder about the nature of feelings and what exactly makes up a specific moment in time.